MaSe69/dssb/md/10_Misc/python_annotations.md

     myStringNew = myString[:4] + "-" + myString[4:6]

-As Strings are immutable, this also does not work:
+As Strings are immutable, this particularly does not work:
 >
     language[1] = "C"